Hyper-parameter Tuning for Fair Classification without Sensitive Attribute Access: Experimental Setup

 \subsection{Datasets and Parameter Settings}

-We empirically evaluate \sys on the CelebA and Waterbirds datasets, which allow for a direct comparison with related work~\cite{jtt,george}.
-We also evaluate \sys on UCI Adult Dataset, a tabular dataset commonly used in the fairness literature (see Appendix~\ref{subsec: uci_dataset})
+\akv{We empirically evaluate \sys on the CelebA and Waterbirds datasets, which allow for a direct comparison with related work~\citep{jtt,george}.
+We also evaluate \sys on UCI Adult Dataset, a tabular dataset commonly used in the fairness literature to directly compare with ARL~\cite{arl} (see Appendix~\ref{app_subsec: exp_setup}) for more details.}

+\textbf{CelebA Dataset:} CelebA~\citep{celeba_dataset} is an image dataset, consisting of 202,599 celebrity face images annotated with 40 attributes including gender, hair colour, age, smiling, etc. The task is to predict hair color, which is either blond $Y = 1$ or non-blond $Y = 0$ and the sensitive attribute is gender $A = \{\text{Men}, \text{Women}\}$.
+In all our experiments using CelebA dataset, we fine-tune a pre-trained ResNet50 architecture for a total of 50 epochs using SGD optimizer and a batch size of 128.
+We tune JTT over the same hyper-parameters as in their paper: three pairs of learning rates and weight decays, ${(1e-04, 1e-04), (1e-04, 1e-02), (1e-05, 1e-01)}$ for both stages, and over ten early stopping points up to $T=50$ and $\lambda \in \{20, 50, 100\}$ for stage 2.
+For \sys, we explore over the same learning rate and weight decay values, as well as early stopping at any of the 50 training epochs.
+We report results for DP, EO and WGA fairness metrics.
+In each case, we seek to optimize fairness while constraining average target label accuracy to ranges $\{[90,91), [91,92), [92,93), [93,94), [94,95)\}$.

+\textbf{Waterbirds Dataset:} Waterbirds is a synthetically generated dataset, containing 11,788 images of water and land birds overlaid on top of either water or land backgrounds~\citep{gdro}.
+The task is to predict the bird type, which is either a waterbird $Y = 1$ or a landbird $Y = 0$ and the sensitive attribute is the background $A = \{\text{Water background}, \text{Land background}\}$.
+In all our experiments using Waterbirds dataset, we fine-tune ResNet50 architecture for a total of 300 epoch using the SGD optimizer and a batch size of 64.
+We tune JTT over the same hyper-parameters as in their paper: three pairs of learning rates and weight decays, ${(1e-03, 1e-04), (1e-04, 1e-01), (1e-05, 1.0)}$ for both stages, and over 14 early stopping points up to $T = 300$ and $\lambda \in \{20, 50, 100\}$ for stage 2.
+For \sys, we explore over the same learning rate and weight decay values, as well as early stopping points at any of the 300 training epochs.
+In each case, we seek to optimize fairness while constraining average accuracy to ranges $\{[94,94.5), [94.5,95), [95,95.5), [95.5,96), [96,96.5)\}$.

+\akv{In case of GEORGE, for both CelebA and Waterbirds datasets, we use the same architecture and early stopping stage 2 hyper-parameters ($T=50$ for CelebA and $T=300$ for Waterbirds) reported in their paper.
+For Antigone+GEORGE, we replace GEORGE's stage 1 with the \sys model, which is identified by searching over the same hyperparameter space as in Antigone+JTT.}

+\tmlr{In case of AFR, for both CelebA and Waterbirds, we fine-tune a pre-trained ResNet50 architecture and tune its hyper-parameters to minimize the cross-entropy loss function in stage 1.
+In stage 2, we re-train the last layer by searching over the hyper-parameters space reported in their paper.
+Specifically, for CelebA, we tune over early stopping stage 2 epochs ($T = 1000$), $\gamma$ from 10 points linearly spaced between [1, 3], learning rate $= 2e-2$, and $\tau \in \{0.001, 0.01, 0.1\}$.
+For Waterbirds, we tune over early stopping stage 2 epochs ($T = 500$), $\gamma$ from 33 points linearly spaced between [4, 20], learning rate $= 1e-2$, and $\tau \in \{0, 0.1, 0.2, 0.3, 0.4\}$.
+For Antigone+AFR, we tune AFR's stage 2 hyper-parameters using \sys's PSA, which are identified by searching over the same hyperparameter space as in Antigone+JTT.}